rushigandhi/shopify-backend-challenge/README.md

 ```

 4. `npm install` to install all dependencies
+5. `sequelize-cli db:migrate` to run the database migrations
-5. `npm start` to start the server
+6. `npm start` to start the server

 ## Testing

-I have created a test folder inside the repository with some sample tests that mimics the folder structure of the codebase.
+I have created a test folder inside the repository that mimics the folder structure of the codebase.

 ```
 └───tests